 Let’s talk about the scientific method and startups.
 Yes, brought to you by another great Harvard Business Review article, this one written by Chiara Spina and team.
 You know I love science, right?
 Hello.
 So when I saw this article I had to put my spin on it and share it with you.

 Overall, the article was a study.
 It looked at two different entrepreneur groups.
 One group started businesses without any guidance, help, or support from the authors.
-The second group was taught the scientific method and were coached to use this method in their overall assessment, approach, and practice of their business.
+The second group was taught the scientific method and was coached to use this method in their overall assessment, approach, and practice of their business.

 The end result was that there were more entrepreneurs who quit and who pivoted versus the group that didn’t receive the training.
 This trained group also had more revenue than the other untrained business leaders.
 So, what does that tell you?